pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 The Pulumi Azure Native Provider 2.0 is currently available in beta.
 {{% /notes %}}

-We are thrilled to announce the highly anticipated beta release of the Pulumi Azure Native Provider 2.0, a significant upgrade to our infrastructure as code (IaC) solution for Microsoft Azure.
-The native Azure provider implements the best possible support for the Azure platform in Pulumi.
+We are thrilled to announce the [beta release](https://github.com/pulumi/pulumi-azure-native/releases/tag/v2.0.0-beta.1) of the Pulumi Azure Native Provider 2.0, a significant upgrade to Pulumi's native provider for Microsoft Azure.
+The Azure Native provider offers the most complete support for Azure possible - with same day access to the entire surface area of the Azure features from Azure Resource Manager.
 Every property of each module is always represented in the SDKs.
-This release brings a host of exciting features and improvements that will enhance your experience with managing Azure resources and empower you to build robust and scalable cloud infrastructure more efficiently.
+The 2.0 release brings a host of exciting features and improvements for performance and usability that will enhance your experience with managing Azure resources and empower you to build robust and scalable cloud infrastructure more efficiently.

 <!--more-->